Deferred payment agreements

 8. Apply for a deferred payment agreement

-It usually takes less than 12 weeks to set up a deferred payment agreement.
-It could take longer if:
+It usually takes less than 6 months to set up a deferred payment agreement.
+It could take longer if you need:

 - an Attorney or Court of Protection Deputy to act on your behalf